shorebirdtech/twutter/README.md

 * Building docker files takes *minutes*
 * Not clear how you have multi-repo packages with dependencies.
 When you pull them from git, relative path dependencies don't work.
 * CORS headers are a pain.
 Can you force localhost to have them?
+* Getting the docker image deployed with the correct ports was a pain.
+* Separate docker images for client and server make for long builds.